datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Another one of these built-in functions is `round()`.
 It takes a float and rounds it to 0 digits after the decimal point, as this example shows:

 ```
-round(7.316)
+round(1.73)
 ```

 The result is stil a float, as you can see from the tracing .0 part.
-It would also be nice if you could choose the number of digits after the decimal point, right? `round()` allows you to this, by passing a second argument, 2 for example:
+It would also be nice if you could choose the number of digits after the decimal point, right? `round()` allows you to this, by passing a second input, 1 for example.

 ```
-round(7.316, 2)
+round(1.73, 1)
 ```

 How did I know about these `max()` and `round()` functions?
 Well, this is something you learn with experience.
 Whenever you are doing a pretty standard task in Python, you can be pretty sure that there's already a function that can do this for you.
 A quick internet search will help you out.
 If you know the name of the function to use, but not how to use it, you can use the `help()` function, like this: